Chromatic quasisymmetric functions of the path graph: Introduction

 The \emph{chromatic quasisymmetric function (CQF)} of $G$ is

 We can express $X(G; \mathbf{x}, q)$ as

 where each $X_k(G; \mathbf{x})$ is a quasisymmetric function of degree $n$.
 Moreover, $X(G; \mathbf{x}, q)$ is a polynomial in $q$ with degree equal to the number of edges of $G$.
 Finally, the chromatic quasisymmetric function refines the chromatic symmetric function as $X(G; \mathbf{x}, 1)=X(G; \mathbf{x})$.
-See \cite[Proposition 8.5.1]{Sag20}.
+See \cite[Page 502]{SW16}.

-In general, there is no known classification of labeled graphs whose chromatic quasisymmetric functions are symmetric, meaning that $X(G; \mathbf{x},q)\in \operatorname{Sym}[q]$.
+In general, there is no known classification of labeled graphs whose chromatic quasisymmetric functions have coefficients that are symmetric.
 In this paper, we completely resolve this question for the path graph $P_n$.
 We also discuss the star graph $K_{n-1, 1}$ and give a sufficient (but not necessary) condition for an arbitrary tree to have a nonsymmetric CQF (see Corollary~\ref{cor:nonsymmetric-tree}).

 The \emph{natural labeling} of $P_n$ is $1$, $2$, ..., $n$ or its reverse $n, ..., 2, 1$, since reversing labels on the path graph leads to an isomorphic labeled graph.
+More precisely, if $(P_n, L)$ is a labeled path, then it has a natural labeling if $L(v_i)=i$ for all $i$ or $L(v_i)=n+1-i$ for all $i$.
 For example, the two isomorphic natural labelings for $P_5$ are:

 The path graph below has a ``non-natural'' labeling:

 Shareshian and Wachs \cite{SW16} proved that $X(P_n; \mathbf{x}, q)$ is symmetric if $P_n$ is labeled with the natural labeling.
 In this paper, we prove the converse statement, which leads to the following result: